margotaw/Angular-code-challenge-EN/README.md

-Split the html into logical Angular components , license place can be reuseable hence added another component completed this around 4 hour , added testcases but running in some issue in testing all testcases added formatting and validation for license using rdw-kenteken-check
+Split the html into logical Angular components , license place can be reuseable hence added another component completed this around 4 hour , added testcases but running in some issue in testing all testcases added formatting and validation for license using rdw-kenteken-check added testcases but setting up karma and testing pending

 # Angular Code Challenge